Parenting workshops

 This workshop is for YOU if:

-This workshop can either be attended as a stand-alone session or as preparatory work for my six-week signature anger course offering specialist support, starting in the Autumn.
+This workshop can either be attended as a stand-alone session or as preparatory work for my self-paced anger course offering specialist support.

-In my anger course, I'll be taking a deeper dive into anger with you to cover these topics:
+In my anger course, I'll be taking a deeper dive into anger to teach you to:

-* The dance of anger in the partner relationship
+* Change the dance of anger in your relationships - with your child AND partner

 About Caroline